It is difficult to convey just how desperate Donald Trump is

 In the Hollywood thriller/drama movie, Air Force One, untoward circumstances on a flight compels the president to make a telephone call to the White House.
 The person who answers, when they are told that it is the president calling, treats that information with dismissive incredulity.
 Whereupon, the president, portrayed by Harrison Ford, tells the person on the other end of the phone at the White House to follow protocol and trace the call.
 They do, and the movie progresses with those in the White House now aware of the upheaval taking place on Air Force One.

-One should realise that the telephone system at the White House, at 1600 Pennsylvania Avenue, even in 2001 was and remains rather sophisticated.
+One should realize that the telephone system at the White House, at 1600 Pennsylvania Avenue, even in 2001 was and remains rather sophisticated.
 For example, most will be aware that any call made from a telephone at an airport is accompanied by audible beeps which clearly identify that the call is made from an airport.
 Well the system in the White House has enhanced capabilities to identify and distinguish incoming calls from officials domestic and foreign.

 After the German Federal police had been on the phone trying to get someone to listen, the call was interrupted, dropped as it were by the person who answered the call.
-The German Federal police continued their effort to convey the seriousness of the information they had, right up and until the planes began flying into the Twin Towers of the World Trade Center in New York City and later the Pentagon.
+The German Federal police continued their effort to convey the seriousness of the information they had, right up to and until the planes began flying into the Twin Towers of the World Trade Center in New York City and later the Pentagon.

 When President Bush met with the German chancellor shortly after 9/11 and in a joint press conference Bush spoke about never letting - it - happen again, it was that specific telephone call that he and the chancellor were referring to.
 We will never let it happen again, Bush said.